Enegnei/AppleVsFBI/AppleVsFBI.md

 but that it is possible to swap identifiers in this custom OS.
 This probably has something to do with the fact that Apple can force an update to Secure Enclave without wiping the data.

-This means that, if leaked, FBiOS could be used on any iPhone.
+This means that, if leaked, *FBiOS could be used on any iPhone*.

-What has also not yet been confirmed is whether a strong password (not a PIN) remains a safeguard against this attack.
+What has also not yet been confirmed by Apple is whether a strong password (not a PIN) remains a safeguard against this attack.
+Since it is only a brute-force attack, a long & complex password should work under normal circumstances
-Since it is only a brute-force attack, a long & complex password should work under normal circumstances (taking months to many years to break).
+(taking months to many years to break).
+[Micah Lee](https://theintercept.com/staff/micah-lee/), a technologist at the **The Intercept**, [says it would](https://theintercept.com/2016/02/18/passcodes-that-can-defeat-fbi-ios-backdoor/):

+> It’s true that ordering Apple to develop the backdoor will fundamentally undermine iPhone security, as Cook and other digital security advocates have argued.
+But it’s possible for individual iPhone users to protect themselves from government snooping by setting strong passcodes on their phones — passcodes the FBI would not be able to unlock even if it gets its iPhone backdoor.

+> ...The short version: If you’re worried about governments trying to access your phone, set your iPhone up with a random, 11-digit numeric passcode.

+Note that he advises even an 11-digit *numeric* (numbers only) passcode would be sufficient, though alphanumeric (numbers, characters, and symbols) is stronger because it increases the amount of possible combinations.
+With a "truly random" 11-digit passcode, it would take *an average of 127 years* to crack on the iPhone with FBiOS.
+Drawing from page 12 of [Apple's iOS Security White Paper (iOS 9.0 or later)](https://www.apple.com/business/docs/iOS_Security_Guide.pdf), this is due to limitations on how the brute-force attack can be performed:

+> The passcode is entangled with the device’s UID, so brute-force attempts must be performed on the device under attack.
+A large iteration count is used to make each attempt slower.
+The iteration count is calibrated so that one attempt takes approximately 80 milliseconds.
+This means it would take more than 5½ years to try all combinations of a six-character alphanumeric passcode with lowercase letters and numbers.

+However, these figures only apply if Secure Enclave or another aspect of the iPhone's security architecture isn't also being breached as well, the possibility of which is still up for debate.

 #### Legal Concerns